MC4713/markdowns/AFL Kick Handball.md

 ----------
 # **Kick vs Other Classification**

-The **Kick vs Other Classifier** is designed to separate kicks from other events such as handballs and running bounces.
+The **Kick vs Other Classifier** is designed to separate kicks from other events such as handballs, running bounces and ball ups.
 The following features are used in classification:

 -   **`accBeforeKick`**: Average acceleration before the kick (m/s²).
 -   **`speed`**: Ball speed during the event (m/s).